GitauHarrison/notes/search/implement_elasticseach.md

             db.case(when, value=cls.id)), total
 ```

 The `search()` function uses a class method to associate it with a given class rather than a particular instance.
 Instead of using `self` as is normally the case with a class, notice how I use the `cls` to make it clear that this method receives a class and not an instance as its first argument.
-Once it is attached to a model, say the `Post` model, the search method will be invocked as `Post.search()` without needing an actual instance of the class `Post`.
+Once it is attached to a model, say the `Post` model, the search method will be invoked as `Post.search()` without needing an actual instance of the class `Post`.

 To begin, you will notice that the `cls.__tablename__` is passed to `query_index` as the index name.
 This is going to be a convention such that the names assigned by SQLAlchemy to a model shall be used as the index name.
 The returned query is a **series of positional elements** (rather than a list) and their total number.
 We have used `case` from SQLAlchemy to retrieve the list of objects by their IDs in the order they were given.
 This is so because Elasticsearch returns a sorted query from more to less relevant.